alexeyinkin/eb-1a/2-petition/README.md

 > However, if you can spend a bit more time,
 > then my advisor said that the program has the following preference:
 >
-> 1. A perfect letter is on paper physically signed.
+> 1. A perfect letter is on paper and physically signed.
 >    If you can print it, sign and FedEx it to me,
 >    that would be perfect.
 >    Of course, I will compensate for the FedEx fee.
 >    FedEx (or any other delivery)
->    is preferred over the regular mail,
+>    is preferred over regular mail
 >    because mail is unreliable in my location,
 >    I had letters lost before.
 > 2. If that is too much of an effort to ask,
 >    the next preference is printed, signed,
 >    and scanned or photographed.
->    But I am limited in how many of the letters
+>    However, I am limited in how many of the letters
 >    can be non-paper.
 >    If too many, this affects the petition.
 > 3. If that is too much still,